Early Detection and Interception of Cancer: Current Practice Recommendations and Novel Emerging Approaches

 Lachelle Weeks, MD, PhD

-Director, Center for Early Detection and Interception, CHIP, Dana-Farber Cancer Center
+Director, Center for Early Detection and Interception, CHIP, Dana-Farber Cancer Institute

 Assistant Professor of Medicine, Harvard Medical School